ChronoSheets/ChronoSheets-CSharp-Client/docs/ReportsApi.md

             var apiInstance = new ReportsApi();
             var startDate = 2013-10-20T19:20:30+01:00;  // DateTime? | The start date for the date range.
 Report data in the response is after this date var endDate = 2013-10-20T19:20:30+01:00;  // DateTime? | The end date for the date range.
-Report data in the response is before this date var userIds = userIds_example;  // string | A comma-separated list of user Ids, if you want to filter the report data to particular users.
-If you want all, send a blank string. var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+Report data in the response is before this date var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token var userIds = userIds_example;  // string | A comma-separated list of user Ids, if you want to filter the report data to particular users.
+If you want all, send a blank string. (optional)

             try
             {
                 // Gets a summary report, which includes total distance travelled and total running costs, for vehicles within your organisation  Requires the 'ReportAdmin' permission.
-                CSApiResponseListFleetSummaryReportItem result = apiInstance.ReportsGetFleetSummaryAdmin(startDate, endDate, userIds, xChronosheetsAuth);
+                CSApiResponseListFleetSummaryReportItem result = apiInstance.ReportsGetFleetSummaryAdmin(startDate, endDate, xChronosheetsAuth, userIds);
                 Debug.WriteLine(result);
             }
             catch (Exception e)